You might have noticed that a lot of websites are throwing up annoying notices about browser cookies.

 What Does The Cookie Law Say?

-In short, if your site targets EU customers, or if the person is located in the EU, you're subject to the Cookie Law.
-This says that you:
+In short, if your site targets EU customers, or if the person is located in the EU, you’re subject to the Cookie Law.
+This requires that you:

 - Explain what data is tracked using cookies.

-If You're Not Based In The EU, Do You Need A Cookie Notice?
+If Not Based In The EU, Do You Need A Cookie Notice?

 What sent everybody crazy about the GDPR was that it applies to any website that targets customers in the EU.
 And it came with a threat of stiff penalties.
 Suddenly, websites here in the United States were freaked out.
 Since they had visitors from Europe, they thought they better comply with GDPR or else face fines.